Pembrokeshire College, Merlins Bridge, Haverfordwest, Pembrokeshire, SA61 1SZ

 Units to be studied include:

-• Engaging with an audience – This unit covers how to meaningfully engage with and communicate meaning to a live audience.
+• Engaging with an audiencehow to connect with and captivate a live audience.

-• Introduction to professional practice – This unit covers the key elements of professional practise and how to apply this throughout your studies and the wider world of work.
+• Introduction to professional practicecovers essential professional skills and how to apply them in studies and the wider creative world.

-• Production skills and context – This unit looks at how work to a brief and how to apply any production skills into context.
+• Production skills and context looks at how to work to a brief and apply any production skills into context.

-• Preparation for specialist study – This unit covers how to reflect of your own practice and how to create personal development action plans to further develop own practice.
+• Preparation for specialist studyhow to reflect on individual practice and how to create personal development action plans to further develop .

-• Collaborative performance project – This unit is the Final Major Project (FMP) and with cover all the skills and techniques developed during the first year for study.
-You will work collaboratively on a large-scale performance project to showcase your work.
+• Collaborative performance project – the Final Major Project (FMP) where learners showcase all skills and techniques developed during the first year of study in a large-scale, team-based performance.

 You may need to study an additional skills course depending on: